Roman Aleksandrov: Magazines

-In 2004 Roman Aleksandrov joined the first editorial team of Kazakhstan edition of Harper's Bazaar women's fashion magazine under Maria Podgorbunskaya's editorship and was assigned as the first culture and socialite editor.
+In 2004, Aleksandrov joined the first editorial team of Kazakhstan edition of Harper's Bazaar women's fashion magazine under Maria Podgorbunskaya's editorship and was assigned as the first culture and socialite editor.

-Since 2005 to 2007 Aleksandrov regularly published his columns in Kazakhstan weekly newspaper GazetaKZ.
+From 2005 to 2007, Aleksandrov regularly published his columns in Kazakhstan weekly newspaper GazetaKZ.

-In 2006 Aleksandrov contributed to Vintage, Kazakhstan fashion magazine serving as fashion editor.
+In 2006, Aleksandrov contributed to Vintage, Kazakhstan fashion magazine serving as fashion editor.

-In September 2010 Roman Aleksandrov took over Kazakhstan edition of Fashion Collection Russian fashion magazine.
+In September 2010, Aleksandrov took over Kazakhstan edition of Fashion Collection Russian fashion magazine.
 Once in charge of Fashion Collection Kazakhstan Aleksandrov introduced the new concept of social events — fashion brunches.
 On behalf of the magazine he presided in the jury of designers' contests and appeared on other important events.

-Five years later, in 2015 году Aleksandrov came to decision to transfer to Vintage Kazakhstan fashion magazine.
+Five years later, in 2015, Aleksandrov came to decision to transfer to Vintage Kazakhstan fashion magazine.
 His new assignment drew everybody's attention in Kazakhstan media community.
 However, due to long creative disputes with Karashash Dzhuzeyeva, publisher and owner of Vintage magazine Roman Aleksandrov resigned leaving the magazine with a brand new concept, general style improvements and increase in high quality content.